-- Students should ensure that, as well as acting, they demonstrate their application of direction to interpret the monologue; both are assessed. - While an accent is not obligatory, in 2017 many students used one.
-Students should be mindful of the pronunciation of place names, the names of other characters and so on contained within the monologue - Students will not be prompted.
+- Students should ensure that, as well as acting, they demonstrate their application of direction to interpret the monologue; both are assessed. - While an accent is not obligatory, in 2018 many students used one.
+Students should also be mindful of the pronunciation of place names, the names of other characters and so on contained within the monologue. - It is a requirement of the examination that students convey a theatrical style(s) and that it is consistently applied throughout their performance.